thiagozs/logfire/docs/querying.md

 # Querying and Query Operators

-The heart of logfire are its querying capabilities.
+The heart of Logfire are its querying capabilities.
 With the `/query` route you can run sophisticated queryies on your data set, including counting, grouping and filtering events.

-Here are some examples on what is possible with logfire's querying engine:
+Here are some examples on what is possible with Logfire's querying engine:

 ## Counting events